bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 than just along the network, then there must be control mechanisms to perturb the patterns precisely, and lots of them since they evolved by chance.

-We should expect certain ratios to be present to support this functionality, such as factors and co-prime relationships between the speed of waves, of neuron activations and node distances.
-Ways to dampen, support, reflect, focus, constrain and promote propagation should be built into the spatial arrangement of the network.
+We should expect certain ratios to be present to support this functionality, such as factors and co-prime relationships between the speed of waves, neuron activations, and node distances[^jneurosci].
+Harmonic relationships between oscillations, like simple integer ratios (e.g., 1:2), facilitate synchronization and efficient communication between different brain regions[^aps].
+Ways to dampen, support, reflect, focus, constrain, and promote propagation should be built into the spatial arrangement of the network.

-These effects would likely be moderated by chemical and structural compositions and densities.
-They may be most noticable at boundaries of regions we know to be responsible for specific perceptual effects.
+These effects would likely be moderated by chemical and structural compositions and densities[^ecm].
+They may be most noticeable at boundaries of regions we know to be responsible for specific perceptual effects, where differences in tissue composition and structure alter signal dynamics[^boundaries].

-The importance of spatial positioning and firing rhythms would have more local importance to higher frequency and higher density waves.
-Effects that reach further ought to need less synchronization and allow greater margin for error.
-Highly textured experiences might use tightly synchronized, denser structures that increase resolution through phase.
+The importance of spatial positioning and firing rhythms should have more local importance to higher frequency and higher density waves.
+Effects that reach further ought to need less synchronization and allow greater margin for error[^theta].
+Highly textured experiences might use tightly synchronized, denser structures that increase resolution through phase relationships[^texture].

 We'd expect some forms of activity to be muted or shielded, like when a neuron is used to route signals to another area without disturbing the local fluid.
-Or patterns of neurons that exist to force ripples along a certain path but dampen it along others.
+Neural backpropagation provides an example of this, where A-type potassium channels regulate returning action potentials to prevent interference with local processing[^backprop].
+Similarly, patterns of neurons may exist to force ripples along a certain path while dampening them along others, a mechanism resembling 'communication through coherence' (CTC), where oscillatory synchronization ensures selective signal transmission[^ctc].

 ## Physical Effects on Perception

-Ultrasound or other methods of inducing high frequency vibrations should cause cognitive effects.
-Beta and alpha waves would also feel smooth and sharp respectively.
+Ultrasound or other methods of inducing high frequency vibrations should cause cognitive effects[^tfus].
+Beta and alpha waves would also feel smooth and sharp respectively[^brainwaves].

-Brain pressure changes might be destructive to consciousness itself rather than just the brain.
-Perceptual awareness ought to be more robust than cognitive function; the neural fibres that mediate complexity of experience have no bearing on its physical existence.
+Brain pressure changes might be destructive to consciousness itself rather than just the brain[^icp].
+Perceptual awareness ought to be more robust than cognitive function; the neural fibres that mediate complexity of experience have no bearing on its physical existence[^perception].

-Hallucinogenics of different types would likely have perceptual textures that are experiences of the structure of the brain's volume, rather than its neural network.
+Hallucinogenics of different types would likely have perceptual textures that are experiences of the structure of the brain's volume, rather than its neural network[^trip].

-Some types of anasthetics may inhibit consciousness physically, through effects on fluid dynamics, as should chemicals to do with feelings such as pleasure and pain.
+Some types of anesthetics may inhibit consciousness physically, through effects on fluid dynamics[^anesthetics], as should chemicals to do with feelings such as pleasure and pain.
 We might expect that chemicals related to strong feelings to be similarly disruptive to liquids.

-The experiences of being human should feel fluid, rather than jitter, discrete firings of neurons.
-We would expect there to be no specific seat of consciousness if it were fluid.
-It should be possible to measure consciousness and unconsciousness vibrationally, and by applying vibrations in the right places, it ought to be possible to invoke wakefulness, and with enough control, even directly create complex subjective experiences
+The experiences of being human should feel fluid, rather than jittery, discrete firings of neurons.
+We would expect there to be no specific seat of consciousness if it were fluid[^dennett].
+It should be possible to measure consciousness and unconsciousness vibrationally, and by applying vibrations in the right places, it ought to be possible to invoke wakefulness[^vibration], and with enough control, even directly create complex subjective experiences[^sleep].

-# The structural experience of dimensionality
+# The Structural Experience of Dimensionality

 Given that π can be explained in terms of collision[^pool], it's reasonable to assume vibration is the cause of space.
 And it would make sense that directions